Folliculogenesis: Stages

-In addition, follicles that have formed an antrum are called antral follicles or Graafian follicles.
+In addition, follicles that have formed an antrum are called antral follicles that may progress to mature or Graafian follicles.
 Definitions differ in where this shift occurs in the staging given above, with some stating that it occurs when entering the secondary stage, and others stating that it occurs when entering the tertiary stage.

 Until the preovulatory stage, the follicle contains a primary oocyte that is arrested in prophase of meiosis I. During the late preovulatory stage, the oocyte continues meiosis and becomes a secondary oocyte, arrested in metaphase II.